ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 ![greenwood-getting-started-unstyled](https://s3.amazonaws.com/hosted.greenwoodjs.io/getting-started-repo-unstyled-partial.png)

 Congrats, you've got your first Greenwood site running!
 It's coming along but still needs a little work.
-In the [next section](/getting-started/branding/) we'll create some resuable Web Components for the site's header and footer as well as some CSS for styling.
+In the [next section](/getting-started/branding/) we'll create some reusable Web Components for the site's header and footer as well as some CSS for styling.